S&P's clean-up artist exits

 But by late 2011 Adelson had been caught up in some of the finger-pointing at S&P for its downgrade of U.S. government debt from triple-A.

 An S&P spokeswoman confirmed the departure but declined further comment.
-Adelson declined to comment.
+Adelson did not immediately return calls or e-mails.

 Adelson’s LinkedIn page said he held a research position at S&P through August 2012.
 As chief credit officer, he “supervised the overhaul of the company’s rating criteria in the wake of the financial crisis,” according to the page.